K&W Cafeterias

-K&W Cafeterias Inc. is a Southeastern United States chain of cafeteria-style restaurants.
-It has been a subsidiary of Piccadilly Restaurants since 2022; until its acquisition by Piccadilly, its headquarters were located in Winston-Salem, North Carolina.
-K&W serves traditional Southern favorites including fried chicken, turnip greens, fried okra, and homemade desserts.
+K&W Cafeterias Inc. was an American chain of cafeteria-style restaurants in the Southeastern United States.
+It was a subsidiary of Piccadilly Restaurants from 2022; until its acquisition by Piccadilly, its headquarters were located in Winston-Salem, North Carolina.
+On December 1, 2025, Piccadilly announced the closure of all K&W Cafeterias effective immediately.
+K&W served traditional Southern foods including fried chicken, turnip greens, fried okra, and homemade desserts.

 History

-Grady T. Allred, Sr., a founder of K&W Cafeterias, entered the restaurant business on Thanksgiving Day 1935 as an employee of a small restaurant on Cherry Street in Winston-Salem, North Carolina.
-The Carolinian Coffee Shop was owned by brothers Thomas, Kenneth and William Wilson and their brother-in-law T.K.
+Grady T. Allred, Sr., a founder of K&W Cafeterias, entered the restaurant business on Thanksgiving Day 1935, as an employee of a small restaurant on Cherry Street in Winston-Salem, North Carolina.
+The Carolinian Coffee Shop was owned by brothers Thomas, Kenneth, and William Wilson, and their brother-in-law, T.K.
 Knight.
-In 1937, the initials K&W (for Knight and Wilson) were adopted and K&W Restaurant was established.
+In 1937, the initials K&W (for Knight and Wilson) were adopted, and K&W Restaurant was established.

 Allred later acquired a one-third interest in the K&W Restaurant.
-After operating the restaurant with his partners for a few years, Allred purchased their interests and became the sole owner of K&W Restaurant around the year 1941.
+After operating the restaurant with his partners for a few years, Allred purchased their interests and became the sole owner of K&W Restaurant in 1941.

-The K&W Restaurant continued to flourish at the Winston-Salem Cherry Street location until fire damage forced it to close for several months.
-After repairs and restoration were completed, it reopened as a restaurant/cafeteria combination.
-The cafeteria concept of the operation became so popular and successful that Allred decided to convert the unit entirely to a cafeteria style food service.
+The K&W Restaurant continued to operate at the Winston-Salem Cherry Street location until fire damage forced it to close for several months.
+After repairs and restoration were completed, it reopened as a restaurant-and-cafeteria combination.
+The cafeteria concept of the operation became so popular and successful that Allred decided to convert the unit entirely to a cafeteria-style food service.

 K&W occupied its original location in Winston-Salem until an urban renewal project forced a move to 720 Coliseum Drive in Winston-Salem.